zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Mon 06 Jan 2020 12:04:26 PM Beijing`]
+1. I need to replace the `ip address` with a opaque `connection handle` for the upcoming support of websocket, since `ip address` is no longer the only address format to locate the server.
+It is the bottom half of an earlier change which replaced `ip address` with the `port id` on the `bridge` side.
+The `reqfwdr` and `dbusprxy` are the target modules for this time.

 [`Wed 01 Jan 2020 09:05:21 AM Beijing`]
 1. Happy New Year!
 2020!